 In 2018, Théâtre de la Ville - Paris commissioned Adi's work "Submission", followed by "One more thing" in 2020.

-In tandem with his choreographic and performance work, Boutrous is a Vinyls collector and a DJ.
-His musical expertise focuses on the 70s, and traverses Funk, Turkish and Reggae, with a specialization in the Latin genres.
-In recent years, Adi has been traveling to Colombia, Mexico and Peru, to find original and rare sounds that were created in Latin America during the 70’s.
+In tandem with his choreographic and performance work, Boutrous is a Vinyl collector and a DJ, founder of Candelaria at Nuweiba Records.
+His musical expertise focuses on the years 1950-79, and traverses Middle Eastern, West African, Caribbean and a specialization in the Latin genres.